 Canine madness

-Until around 1900 the of rate of human fatalities in Cisleithanien due to rabies was high but steadily decreasing.
+Until around 1900 the of rate of human fatalities in Cisleithania due to rabies was high but steadily decreasing.
 From 142 victims in 1873 the number was down to 81 by 1886.
 Measures like a law requiring the use of muzzles helped, and the knackers were permitted to kill any dog that didn't wear hit.
 Still it was the vaccine of Pasteur that brought the numbers drastically down.

 In interwar Czechoslovakia there were still deaths, but far fewer (yearly average slighly above 7).
 Prague now had its own Pasteur Institute.
 After the Second World War the disease was nearly eliminated and since then no deaths amongst humans have been recorded.